 Comments From Lighthouse Trails:

 Thank you for your e-mail expressing your concerns.
 The fact is, we have prayed about this for many years, not about this particular book (Calvinism: None Dare Call It Heresy) but about the issue of Calvinism.
-And after several years of study and prayer, we truly have come to believe that God wants us to address this issue (we are not claiming to be experts, neither is the author of the book).
+And after several years of study and prayer, we truly have come to believe that God wants us to address this issue.
 We know there is going to be a price for it.
 Already one woman who has donated money to Lighthouse Trails for a number of years (which has been a real help to us) called after reading that we are going to be releasing this book on Calvinism and said she would not be able to send any more support if we publish the book.
 So please know, we don’t do this lightly, and we know we may pay a high price for it.
 But we have come to believe that the Calvinism gospel is not the Gospel at all because the view of election (which is the foundation of Calvinism) changes God into a “God” whose view of salvation takes on a cruel and non-benevolent nature.

 This foundational view that God does not love the whole world or all people (and created most of them wanting to send them to hell) does not describe the God of the Bible.
 While Calvinists use a number of Scriptures to “prove” Calvinism, there are countless Scriptures that disprove the Calvinist view of election; and if a particular doctrine is refuted by Scripture itself, then there is something wrong with that doctrine.
 A few of those verses that disprove the Calvinist view of election are: John 3:16-17, 1 John 2:2, 2 Peter 3:9, Revelation 22:17, Romans 8:32, 1 Timothy 2:4, and 1 John 4:14.
 There are countless more.